case management scenarios

 Team Kissflow

-Updated on 12 Nov 2024 4 min read
+Updated on 19 Jun 2025 6 min read

 Case management is an approach that can be applied to any non-routine process in an enterprise.
-By including case management as part of their digital transformation strategy, CIOs handle cases more competently, improve flexible workflows, and achieve business objectives.
+By including case management as part of their digital transformation strategy, CIOs handle cases more competently, improve flexible workflow, and achieve business objectives.

 But many people struggle to understand how to apply case management in their business processes.
 If you’ve been wondering whether case management can offer you the right mix of structure and flexibility you need, the answer is yes.
 Let’s look at the top case management examples and use cases.

-Examples of Case Management
+5 Examples of Case Management

 Here are five case management examples that will give you a clear idea of how you can apply the principles and technology in your organization.